sourmash-bio/2025-sourmash-databases-doc-template/README.md

 # 2025-sourmash-databases-doc-template

+This repo uses Jinja2 templating to automatically produce Markdown files describing the available sourmash databases.
+It also produces automated scripts that check that the relevant files are available for download.

+## Basic instructions

 Run `make`.
 Then look at [outputs/md](outputs/md) to see output markdown.

 ## Previewing formatting with mkdocs

 Run `mkdocs serve` to see the generated files.

-## Updating sourmash database list
+## Updating the database list in the sourmash docs

 Copy all the files in `outputs/md/` into the sourmash repo under `doc/databases-md/`.